bmmpxf/geoserver/doc/en/user/source/restconfig/api/datastores.rst

      - Default Format
      - Parameters
    * - GET
      - *Deprecated*.
-Retrieve the underlying files for the data store as a zip file with mime type ``application/zip``.
+Retrieve the underlying files for the data store as a zip file with MIME type ``application/zip``.
      - 200
      -
      -